learn-academy-2022-alpha/alpha-lecture-examples/react-intro.md

 - Only the tags that have a change get updated
 - Virtual DOM - listen for changes and isolate where the changes happen, looking for a diff, reconciling the diff
 - Nodes - in reference to the DOM all the HTML tags/element are called nodes

+Vocab
+- JSX - HTML like markdown that can have embedded JavaScript
+- Component call/component invocation is instantiating the component

+Error message: Uncaught SyntaxError: /Inline Babel script: Adjacent JSX elements must be wrapped in an enclosing tag.
+Did you want a JSX fragment <>...</>?

+- JSX fragment <></> that will wrap the content of a component without creating another node